 Create a local environment

 You can manually add a virtual machine (VM) and install Magento Commerce.
 The environment closely matches the cloud environments.
 The following steps walk-through manually preparing your local environment, installing Magento, and starting development:

 - Prepare for local environment setup

 - Set up the Magento file system owner (optional)

 - Install Magento

 - First time deployment

-If you have existing Magento custom code, we provide instructions to import.
-For more information, see First steps for importing Magento Commerce.
+You can import existing Magento custom code.
+See First steps for importing Magento Commerce.